SeabookChen/seabookchen.net/_posts/2014-02-08-take-a-screenshot-on-exception-with-selenium-csharp-eventfiringwebdriver.md

-Apart from concrete browser's WebDriver implementations like FirefoxDriver, ChromeDriver, PhantomJSDriver, etc., Selenium C# binding also provides one other type of driver called `EventFiringWebDriver`, which wraps around any WebDriver instance from above and supports registering for events, e.g for logging things that WebDriver has been doing.
+Apart from concrete browser's WebDriver implementations like FirefoxDriver, ChromeDriver, PhantomJSDriver, etc., Selenium C# binding also provides one other type of driver called `EventFiringWebDriver`, which wraps around any WebDriver instance and supports registering for events, e.g. for logging things that WebDriver has been doing.

 This class inherits from `IWebDriver` interface but additionally provides events like `Navigating`, `ElementClicking`, `ExceptionThrown` etc.
-It can be found within Selenium's support library (WebDriver.Support.dll).
+It can be found within Selenium's support library WebDriver.Support.dll (under namespace "OpenQA.Selenium.Support.Events").
 The source code is [here][EventFiringWebDriver.cs] and the related tests exist [here][EventFiringWebDriverTest.cs].